fgfl/Udemy_Typescript_2020_Course/section6_advanced_types.md

 ## Type Guard

-- patter where you check type of a variable before using at runtime. e.g.
+- pattern where you check type of a variable before using at runtime. e.g.

   - regular javascript types